-Miles Yu is a senior fellow at the Hudson Institute.
-He is also a professor of East Asia and Military/Naval History at the United States Naval Academy in Annapolis, Maryland.
+Miles Yu is a senior fellow and director of the China Center at Hudson Institute.
+He is also a professor of East Asia and military and naval history at the United States Naval Academy in Annapolis, Maryland.
 Dr. Yu specializes in Chinese military and strategic culture, U.S. and Chinese military and diplomatic history, and U.S. policy toward China.

 Dr. Yu joined the Trump administration and served as the China policy adviser to Secretary of State Mike Pompeo.
-In that capacity, he advised the Secretary on all China-related issues, helped overhaul U.S. policy toward China, and participated in key U.S. government interagency deliberations on major policy and government actions with regard to China and other East Asian countries, including Japan, South Korea and Taiwan.
-He is a Visiting Fellow at the Hoover Institution as a member of the Military History/Contemporary Conflict Working Group.
-From 2011-2016, he wrote the weekly column “Inside China” for the Washington Times.
+In that capacity, he advised the secretary on all China-related issues, helped overhaul U.S. policy toward China, and participated in key U.S. government interagency deliberations on major policy and government actions with regard to China and other East Asian countries, including Japan, South Korea and Taiwan.
+He is a visiting fellow at the Hoover Institution as a member of the Military History/Contemporary Conflict Working Group.
+From 2011 to 2016, he wrote the weekly column “Inside China” for the Washington Times.
 Since 1996, he has been an editorial consultant to Radio Free Asia, and a contributor to various media outlets including the Wall Street Journal and PBS News Hour.

 Dr. Yu received a doctorate in history from the University of California, Berkeley, a master’s degree from Swarthmore College, and a bachelor’s degree from Nankai University.